Deliveries, safety and order updates

 We are thrilled you have chosen to support The Bike Project.
 A sincere thank you from all of us here!
 We want to ensure that everyone can enjoy cycling and make essential journeys by bike where needed, but we must do so responsibly.
 With that in mind, we have made some temporary changes to the way we work.
 Please read through these updates and FAQs.
 If you still have questions, feel free to get in touch.

-For the health, safety and well-being of our team and customers, we have temporarily closed our shop in Herne Hill.
+For the health, safety and well-being of our team and customers, we have closed our shop in Herne Hill.
 We continue to operate our shop online for home delivery only, as this remains the safest way to shop.

 Due to the increased demand for bikes, stricter operating procedures, additional trading challenges and external factors outside of our control, orders will take longer to fulfil than usual.